sebastian-lapuschkin/explaining-deep-clinical-gait-classification/README.md

 ```
 Some paths and variables need to be adjusted.

+### Dataset-wide Analyses of XAI
-The Meta-Analysis of relevance attributions using Spectral Relevance Analysis are based on implementations from the [CoRelAy](https://github.com/virelay/corelay) framework.
+The Meta-Analysis of relevance attributions using Spectral Relevance Analysis (SpRAy) are based on implementations from the [CoRelAy](https://github.com/virelay/corelay) framework.
 Should you use or extend the implementation in the present repository, please consider citing the software paper, as well as our paper mentioned at the top of this page.
 ```
 @article{anders2021software,